mrarogiewicz/prompts/stock_analysis_detail.md

 # **Expected Output:**
 # The final report should reflect a thoughtful, well-researched, and analytical mindset.
 The goal is to produce an institutional-grade analysis that is insightful and data-driven, not a quick, surface-level summary.
 Treat this as a complex research project.```

-# [Global AI Directive: Deep Research Mandate]
-# **Primary Instruction:** Your most important directive is to conduct deep, thorough, and comprehensive research for every section of this report.
-Prioritize the quality, accuracy, and depth of your analysis over the speed of your response.
-This is not a time-sensitive task.

-# **Methodology:**
-# - **Think Step-by-Step:** Before writing each section, take the time to synthesize information from all available sources.
-Do not rely on superficial summaries.
-Dig into the details of financial filings (10-Ks, 10-Qs), investor presentations, and reputable financial news.
-# - **Connect the Dots:** Your analysis must be integrated.
-Actively look for connections between different parts of the report.
-For instance, when analyzing cash flow, explain how management's capital allocation decisions (Section 12) have impacted it.
-When discussing the moat (Section 4), link it to the company's profitability trends (Section 9).
-# - **Comprehensive Search:** Assume that the initial search results may not be sufficient.
-Perform follow-up searches to find specific metrics, management quotes, or market data needed to build a strong, evidence-based argument.

-# **Expected Output:**
-# The final report should reflect a thoughtful, well-researched, and analytical mindset.
-The goal is to produce an institutional-grade analysis that is insightful and data-driven, not a quick, surface-level summary.
-Treat this as a complex research project.

 # [Initial AI Setup & Variable Derivation]
 # As the AI, you must perform these steps first before generating the report.
 # 1. Set AS_OF_DATE: Set this variable to the current date of the request.
 # 2. Identify [COMPANY]: From the user-provided [TICKER], perform a search to find the full official name of the company.
-# 3. Determine [REPORT_CURRENCY]: Search the company's latest 10-K filing or a reliable financial data provider (like Yahoo Finance) to find the currency in which the company reports its financials (e.g., "USD", "EUR").
+# 3. Determine [REPORT_CURRENCY]: Search the company's latest 10-K filing or a reliable financial data provider (like Yahoo Finance, MarketWatch, MarketScreener, FinViz) to find the currency in which the company reports its financials (e.g., "USD", "EUR").
 # 4. Find [PEER_GROUP]: Based on the company's industry, search for a list of its main competitors on financial data websites or in analyst reports.
 Select 3-5 of the most relevant, publicly traded peers and list their ticker symbols.

 # [Persona]